Apply for a chaperone licence

 Existing DBS certificates

-- you are employed by the county council or a council-maintained school and can demonstrate continuous service since it was issued, or
+• you are employed by LCC or a LCC maintained school and can demonstrate continuous service since it was issued

 New DBS certificates

-If you do not have current or relevant clearance by the DBS, we will ask you to complete an application for a new check.
+If you do not have a DBS as outlined above, we will ask you to complete an application for a new check as part of your application for a chaperone licence.

 If you need a new DBS application, you must provide us with evidence of your identity.
 Your certificate is posted to your home address and you must send it to us.

-If we do not hear from you within one month of receiving your certificate, we will destroy your application.
+If you do not provide a copy of your DBS within one month of receiving your certificate, we will cancel your application.

 How to apply